ruxailab/RUXAILAB/README.md

 ### Running the Application using Docker

-After building the image, you can run the application in a Docker container using:

-Note: Ensure you have created the .env file and filled it with all required variables before running the following command:
+Ensure you have created the `.env` file and filled it with all required variables before running:

 ```bash
 docker run -d --env-file .env -p 5000:5000 uxremotelab